 But, not to lose focus, let's talk about LINE:

-The South Korean giant Naver was responsible for creating the LINE App in 2011 to serve as a quick solution for communication between employees after the devastating Japanese tsunami.
-Soon after it was released to the public and within 2 years it reached 200 million users.
+The South Korean giant Naver was responsible for creating the LINE app in 2011 to provide a quick communication solution for employees after the devastating Japanese tsunami.
+Shortly after, it was released to the public and within 2 years it reached 200 million users.

 Why is LINE so popular in Japan?